svermeulen/vim-macrobatics/README.md

 nmap <leader>mc <plug>(Mac_CopyCurrentMacroToRegister)
 ```

 Then, the next time you want to give a name to the active macro, you can execute `"x<leader>mc` where `x` is the register you want to associate with the active macro.
-You can then record some number of new macros by executing `<leader>mr`, while also having access to the `x` macro (which you can replay by executing `"xq`).
+You can then record some number of new macros by executing `gq`, while also having access to the `x` macro (which you can replay by executing `"xq`).

 Note that in addition to replaying the `x` macro with `"xq`, you can also re-record with `"xgr`, append with `"xggr`, or prepend with `"xggp`.